alvr-org/ALVR/wiki/ALVR-client-and-streamer-on-separate-networks.md

 - Click "Current Setting" under the connect button, select the configuration we created just now, then click the connect button.
 If you're asked to allow hin2n to create a VPN connection, allow it.
 - Once you see `[OK] edge <<< ================ >>> supernode`, your Quest is done.
 - Open ALVR on your headset, record the hostname it shows.
-- Open ALVR dashboard on your PC, click "Add client manually" button, put the hostname you just recorded, and set IP address to `192.168.100.2` which is assigned to Quest just now.
+- Open ALVR dashboard on your PC, click "Add device manually" button, put the hostname you just recorded, and set IP address to `192.168.100.2` which is assigned to Quest just now.
 - Once it's done, you're all set.

 ### Troubleshooting